Photoelectric Sensors

 Which type of photoelectric sensor provides the most reliable object detection?

-For applications where reliability is paramount, through-beam sensors are often the first choice.
+For applications where reliability is paramount, thru-beam sensors are often the first choice.
 However, other factors such as installation constraints, cost, and the need for regular maintenance and alignment can influence the decision.
 As with most technology, the "best" choice depends heavily on the specific requirements of the application.

 Limit Switch Basics